be0vlk/owlculus-gui/README.md

 # Owlculus

 Owlculus is a Python GUI application for managing OSINT investigation cases.
-It provides a graphical interface for creating and organizing cases, running OSINT tools, and taking investigation notes.
+It provides a graphical interface for creating and organizing cases, running OSINT tools, taking investigation notes, and more.
 It provides a quick and easy way to get started with OSINT investigations without having to worry about creating and organizing folders and tracking case numbers.
 It's all handled for you!